 Unfortunately, home wireless broadband plans currently do not include Optus Sport.
 In any case, Optus packs quite a bit in with its mobile broadband plans, and having Optus Sport streamed data-free is a nice cherry on top.

-Optus Mobile Broadband Plans
+Optus Mobile Broadband Data SIM plans

 The following table shows a selection of Optus mobile broadband plans on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest and then by data allowance, largest to smallest.